Fair-trade coffee: Exporters

-Certified Fairtrade coffee is normally exported by secondary or tertiary cooperatives, marketing this coffee on behalf of the cooperatives the farmers belong to with arrangements that may be complex.
+Fair-trade–certified coffee is normally exported by secondary or tertiary cooperatives, marketing this coffee on behalf of the cooperatives the farmers belong to with arrangements that may be complex.
 There is not enough demand to take all the certified coffee produced, so most has to be sold as uncertified.
-In 2001 only 13.6% could be sold as certified so limits were placed on new cooperatives joining the scheme.
-This plus an increased demand put up sales of certified to around 50% in 2003 with a figure of 37% commonly cited in recent years.
+In 2001, only 13.6% could be sold as certified, so limits were placed on new cooperatives joining the scheme.
+This, plus increased demand, increased sales of certified to around 50% in 2003 with a figure of 37% commonly cited in recent years.
 Some exporting cooperatives do not manage to sell any of their output as certified, and others sell as little as 8%.

 The exporting cooperatives incur costs including certification and inspection fees, additional marketing costs, costs of conforming to standards, and additional costs of cooperative operation, costs which are incurred on all coffee production, even if little or none is marketed as certified, with a higher price, so the cooperatives may make a loss on Fairtrade membership.
 Weber reports cooperatives not able to cover the extra costs of a marketing team for Fairtrade, with one covering only 70% of these costs after six years of Fairtrade membership.

 Any deficit after paying these costs means a lower price for farmers, while any surplus will normally go on “social projects” for “common goals” organized by the exporting cooperative rather than as extra payment for farmers.
 These may include the building of classrooms, baseball fields, or the establishment of women's groups, for instance.

 Enforcement of standards

 FLO-CERT, a for-profit business owned by Fairtrade International, handles producer certification, inspecting and certifying producer organizations in more than 50 countries in Africa, Asia, and Latin America.
-In the fair trade debate there are many complaints of failure to enforce these standards, with farmers, cooperatives, importers and packers.
+In the fair-trade debate there are many complaints of failure to enforce these standards, with farmers, cooperatives, importers and packers.